wushidiguo/TextContainedImageGeneration/readme.md

 ```bash
 python3 run.py
 ```
-It's ready for use!
+Input texts in the input area, and set all the fonts and formats.
+Then select the text range that you want to be randomly replaced during generating, and click the "set dummy" button to add a "text bag" which means the resource of text pieces to choose from.
+During generation, a text piece will be randomly picked from the "text bag" to replace the piece at corresponding postion for each generated image.

+Click "generate images" button and input the number of images you want to generate, then click "OK" to start generating.

+All generated images are RGBA format with transparent background for further processing.

+You can also save the whole settings as a file for late use.

 ![usage.png](assets/usage.png)

-## Demo
+## Demo(some generated images)
 ![effect.png](assets/effect.png)

-## How does it work?
-- It renders the contents of the editor to a pixmap immediately.
-- When you generate multiple images, it randomly pick text pieces from the text bags you have set, and paste the text pieces to the *start to end* region of the text (in the editor), so the generated text will keep format.